apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

    will be purged when the broker is started up.

-The `virtual_host` can also define multiple `topic`, `queue`, and `durable_subscription` elements to secure or tune how message delivery works for different topics or queues.
+The `virtual_host` can also define multiple `topic`, `queue`, and `dsub` elements to secure or tune how message delivery works for different topics or queues.
 If none are defined, then sensible default settings are used which allows destinations to be auto created as they get accessed by applications.